ckz8780/python_async/README.md

 # Python Async

-Demonstrates some of the core improvements achieved byusing asynchronous programming in Python 3.5+
+Demonstrates some of the core improvements achieved by using asynchronous programming in Python 3.5+